The way we work with you

 Our website allows you to find the latest information and reports at any time.

-We will make every effort to be open and accountable about Council decisions and how they are made.
+We will make every effort to be open and accountable about Council decisions and how we make them.
 We will:

 - provide you with clear and relevant information

-- consult with you on major issues affecting the future of the city and on local issues that significantly impact on the community and consider your views
+- consult with you on major issues affecting the cities future and local issues that significantly impact the community, and consider your views

 - provide you with feedback on decisions made and the reasons for those decisions

-Your City Your Say provides ongoing opportunities for you to be informed and involved in future directions for the city.
+Your City Your Say provides ongoing opportunities to inform and involve you in future directions for the city.

-In addition to consulting with you regarding major decisions and projects, we are committed to:
+In addition to consulting with you regarding major decisions and projects, we commit to: